Coach: Roy Skinner.

 How Vandy arrived at the Sweet 16: Won the regular season Southeastern Conference championship.
 In these days, the SEC champion received an automatic berth in what was then known as the "Mideast Regional" in the round of 16 teams.
 The 1965 regional was held in Lexington's Memorial Coliseum.

-How they fared in the Sweet 16: The 1965 team is the only team in school history to win in the Round of 16 and advance to the Elite Eight.
+How they fared in the Sweet 16: The 1965 team is the only team in school history to win in the Sweet 16 and advance to the Elite Eight.
 The game against DePaul went into overtime, but Vanderbilt advanced with an 83-78 win.
 The Commodores would be narrowly beaten out in the regional finals by Cazzie Russell and Michigan, 87-85, in perhaps the most famous game in school history.
-John Ed Miller was called for traveling on a basket that gave Vandy the lead in the final minute.
-It was the closest a Vanderbilt team has ever come to making the Final Four.
+John Ed Miller was called for traveling in the final minute, nullifying a basket that would have given Vandy the lead.

 Coach: Roy Skinner.